AEADataEditor/aeadataeditor.github.io/_pages/about.md

 ---
-permalink: /
+permalink: /about/
-title: "Office of the Data Editor of the American Economic Association"
+title: "About: AEA Data Editor"
 excerpt: "AEA Data Editor"
 author_profile: true
 redirect_from:
-  - /about/
   - /about.html
 ---